emqx/eip/active/0044-backup-encryption.md

 * Encrypted backup: `<name>.tar.gz.enc`.

 The `.enc` file is `header || AEAD(plaintext tar.gz)`.
+The header is cleartext and carries these fields, in order:

+* **Magic marker** — a fixed byte sequence identifying an EMQX encrypted backup, so a reader and the importer can tell an encrypted backup from a plaintext one without relying on the file extension.
+* **Format version** — one byte, the header/format version, so the layout can evolve.
+* **AEAD cipher identifier** — one byte selecting the cipher (for example AES-256-GCM or XChaCha20-Poly1305), so the importer decrypts with the algorithm the producer used.
+* **Key identifier (`key-id`)** — length-prefixed, the non-secret label that selects the provisioned DEK (see above).
+No key material.
+* **Nonce** — the AEAD nonce for this archive, sized for the chosen cipher.

+The header carries **no key material** — only the `key-id` that names the DEK.
+The whole header is passed to the AEAD as associated data, so any change to the version, cipher, `key-id`, or nonce fails authentication along with the body.

-The header is cleartext and starts with a fixed magic marker so a reader, and the importer, can tell an encrypted backup from a plaintext one without relying on the extension.
-After the magic marker the header carries the format version, the AEAD cipher identifier, the key identifier, the nonce, and the wrapped data key.
-The importer detects the magic marker, reads the header, unwraps the data key with the provisioned key, decrypts and authenticates the body to recover the `tar.gz`, and only then runs the existing import on the plaintext.
+The importer detects the magic marker, reads the header, selects the provisioned DEK by `key-id`, decrypts and authenticates the body (with the header as associated data) to recover the `tar.gz`, and only then runs the existing import on the plaintext.
 The producing side computes the extension and the importer's format detection from the header, not from the file name, so a renamed file is still handled correctly.

 ### Node policy